 Now, we see that this man will be driven to act like an animal for seven years.
 Nebuchadnezzar may have still held out hope that it was speaking of someone else but deep inside he must have been horrified at the thought that it was speaking about him.

-'"The decision is announced by messengers, the holy ones declare the verdict, so that the living may know that the Most High is sovereign over the kingdoms of men and gives them to anyone he wishes and sets over them the lowliest of men."'
+"'"This order is issued by the watchers, the sentence is announced by the holy ones, so that all who live may know that the Most High rules the human kingdom, that he gives it to whomever he wishes and can raise up over it the lowliest of mortals."

-'This is the dream that I, King Nebuchadnezzar, had.
-Now, Belteshazzar, tell me what it means, for none of the wise men in my kingdom can interpret it for me.
-But you can, because the spirit of the holy gods is in you.'
+"'This is the dream which I, King N'vukhadnetzar, saw.
+Now you, Belt'shatzar, tell me its interpretation.
+None of the sages of my kingdom can tell me the interpretation, but you can do it, because the spirit of the holy gods is in you.'

 Daniel must have immediately known the message behind the dream and he was worried about telling it to the king.